- Roehampton is ranked in the top 5 universities in the country for Classics (Guardian University Guide 2019).

 In your second year, we currently offer the opportunity for our students to undertake a study trip to Rome and also work placements, which could see you undertaking research, museum work or documentary-making.
 You might also study the ancient epics of Homer and Vergil, the history of the Roman emperors or gender and sexuality in ancient art, myth and literature.

-In your third year, you could study the Greek Goddess Athena, how ancient Greece and Rome are represented in film or explore politics, oratory, and corruption throughout the bloody period of the Late Republic (133-31 BC).
+In your third year, you could study the Greek Goddess Athena, the representation of ancient Greece and Rome in film, or politics, oratory, and corruption throughout the bloody period of the Late Roman Republic (133-31 BC).
 You will study original documents and prepare a dissertation or a special long essay involving independent research under the guidance of a supervisor with expertise in the area that interests you.

 Here is some of the varied range of modules we currently offer: